-- TO: MEMBERS, PORT COMMISSION Hon.
+TO: MEMBERS, PORT COMMISSION

+Hon.
 Kimberly Brandon, President Hon.
-Willie Adams, Vice President Hon.
+Willie Adams, Vice President

+Hon.
 Gail Gilman Hon.
 Ed Harrington Hon.
+Steven Lee

+FROM:

+Executive Director

-Steven Lee - FROM: Elaine Forbes Executive Director - SUBJECT: Informational report related to (1) acceptance of certain Phase 1 horizontal improvements, (2) a proposed amendment to the Disposition and Development Agreement between the Port and FC Pier 70, LLC related to maintenance of those improvements, and (3) the overall status of Phase 1 of the Pier 70 28-Acre site project, roughly bounded by 20th Street to the north, San Francisco Bay to the east, 22nd Street to the south, and Michigan Street to the west (the "28-Acre Site").
+SUBJECT: (1) Acceptance of certain Phase 1 horizontal improvements, (2) approval of a proposed amendment to the Disposition and Development Agreement between the Port and FC Pier 70, LLC related to maintenance of those improvements, and (3) an update on the overall status of Phase 1 of the Pier 70 28-Acre site project, roughly bounded by 20th Street to the north, San Francisco Bay to the east, 22nd Street to the south, and Michigan Street to the west (the "28-Acre Site").